PyrokinesisStudio/CookieMonsta-BOT/README.md

 # CookieMonsta-BOT version (3.0.2)
+* I developed this BOT for my personal use, but hey, f0ck it!
+Is yours too now!
 * Below are listed all the available commands!
 * BOT is constantly being updated so these might change.
 * Daily horoscope!
 Dope memes!
 Fun commands!
 Cool Games!
 Cookies!
 Colors!
 Sounds!
 W0aW!
 Try me pleb.